bleonard/career_day/README.md

 Questions asked by all.

-SHould be about 30 minutes total.
+Should be about 30 minutes total.